Want Your Child To Eat (Almost) Everything? There Is A Way

 "It's hard as a parent to go to work, to make money, to come home to try to put together a dinner really fast and serve it to your kid and then they don't touch it," says pediatrician Eric Ball with CHOC Children's health network in Southern California.

 Ball spends a lot of time counseling parents on nutrition, and he says this situation is common.
-"It's very, very tempting to just give them something else — you know, make them a peanut butter-jelly sandwich or chicken nuggets."
+"It's very, very tempting to just give them something else — you know, make them a peanut butter and jelly sandwich or chicken nuggets."

 He says it's OK if you do that once in a while, "but over time, that gets worse and worse and worse."